HubSpot/humanize/README.md

 And that's it!

-The project will compile the CoffeeScript files into the `dist` subdirectory.
+The project will compile the ES files into the `dist` subdirectory.

 ## Testing